Which place is cheaper, Norfolk or Dallas?

 Both Norfolk and Dallas are popular destinations to visit in the winter with plenty of activities.

 Be prepared for some very cold days in Norfolk.
 In the winter, Dallas is much warmer than Norfolk.
-Typically, the winter temperatures in Dallas in January are around 46°F (8°C), and Norfolk is about 39°F (4°C).
+Typically, the winter temperatures in Dallas in January average around 46°F (8°C), and Norfolk averages at about 39°F (4°C).

 Dallas usually receives more sunshine than Norfolk during winter.
 Dallas gets 183 hours of sunny skies, while Norfolk receives 168 hours of full sun in the winter.

 In January, Dallas usually receives less rain than Norfolk.
 Dallas gets 1.8 inches (45 mm) of rain, while Norfolk receives 3.3 inches (85 mm) of rain each month for the winter.

 Both Norfolk and Dallas during the spring are popular places to visit.